 If you plan to embed e-signature workflows into your website or proprietary apps, DocuSign’s built-in sandbox and API editions might be attractive.
 If you need to edit and customize PDFs on a regular basis, you may appreciate the seamless utility of Adobe Sign as part of the Adobe Document Cloud.

 And then . . . there are a hundred more indecisions, a hundred visions and revisions to consider.
-Check out our Product Selection tool to compare products and get a custom recommendation.
+Check out our software category page to compare products and get a custom recommendation.
 If you find your head banging against a wall, contact one of our expert advisors for a free consultation.
 We’ll show you what works.